RikyIsola/APK-Documents-Provider/README.md

+## This project is no longer maintained, please use [this](https://github.com/RikyIsola/FileManagerUtils)

 # APK-Document-Provider

 This app adds to the android default file manager the ability to clone the .apk files stored in the device